City-of-Helsinki/events-helsinki-monorepo/apps/sports-helsinki/README.md

 #### Input: The URL (search) parameters

+_The URL is the primary source for input and state._

 The URL controls the whole search form, for easy maintain and also for the accessibility reasons:

 1. The URL should be updated when new filters are applied (or any of them are removed / cleared).
 The active filters are always shown in the UI.
 2. When another search tab is clicked, the search URL should not change from the search params.
+3. When a filter is activated, the URL should be updated.
+When an URL is updated, the form should also ract to that.

 An example of CombinedSearchAdapterInput type, that could be used as an input for the searches: